chesahkalu/azure_administrator/rbac.md

 ---

 ## Create a Management Group
+The core concept of `Management Groups` is to provide a level of organization above subscriptions.
+This allows you to manage access, policies, and compliance across multiple subscriptions.
+The `root management group` is the top-level of the hierarchy, and all other `management groups` and `subscriptions` are nested within it.

+The core 3 things you can assign to a `Management Group` that will apply to all subscriptions and management groups within it are:

+- **Access Control**: Apply access controls to multiple subscriptions and management groups.
+This allows you to manage who can access and manage resources at different levels of the hierarchy.

+- **Policy Assignment**: Assign policies to multiple subscriptions and management groups.
+Policies are used to enforce rules and effects on resources, so they stay compliant with corporate standards.

+- **Budgets**: Apply budgets to multiple subscriptions and management groups.
+Budgets allow you to track costs and alert you when costs exceed a certain threshold.

+**To create a management group:**

 1. Navigate to the Azure portal and search for `Management groups`.
 2. Click on `+ Create` to create a new management group.
 If the option is disabled, you may need appropriate permissions.
 To set up a management group, you need to be a `User Access Administrator` or `Owner` at the root management group level.
 For a simple azure account created for learning purposes, you may have the necessary permissions, if not: